FStarLang/FStar/doc/book/part2/part2_merkle.rst

 In our previous examples like vectors, the index of the type abstracts, or summarizes, some property of the type, e.g., the length.
-This is also the case with ``mtree``, where the first index is an abstraction summarizing only the height of the tree; the, second index, being a cryptographic hash, summarizes the entire contents of the tree.
+This is also the case with ``mtree``, where the first index is an abstraction summarizing only the height of the tree; the second index, being a cryptographic hash, summarizes the entire contents of the tree.